thaddavis/crewai_and_agentops_script/video_script/intro.md

   - https://code.visualstudio.com/Download
 - Download the appropriate version
   - for me it's Apple Silicon
-- Unzip the .zip file
+- Unzip the downloaded .zip file
 - Drag the unzipped application into your Applications folder
 - AND THAT'S IT

 - IT'S THAT EASY: https://www.youtube.com/watch?v=v83ckl-5i8Q&t=26s

-Finally, you will need to add the following extensions to your VSCode editor once it's installed
+Finally, you will need to add the following extensions to VSCode once it's installed

-You can come over to the Extensions Marketplace available in the side menu and install...
+After opening VSCode, you can come over to the Extensions Marketplace available in the side menu and install:

-- the Docker extension (id: ms-azuretools.vscode-docker)
+- A) the Docker extension (id: ms-azuretools.vscode-docker)
-  - you should see a button to install it in one click
+  - type "Docker" in the search bar and after finding it in the panel you should see a button to install it in one click
-- and the "Dev Containers" extension (id: ms-vscode-remote.remote-containers)
+- and B) the "Dev Containers" extension (id: ms-vscode-remote.remote-containers)
-  - you should also see a button to install it in one click
+  - type "Dev Containers" in the search bar and after finding it in the panel you should also see a button to install it in one click

-- AS USUAL, ALL THE CODE PRESENTED IS LINKED IN THE DESCRIPTION IN A PUBLIC GITHUB REPO
+- ALL OF THE CODE PRESENTED IS LINKED IN A PUBLIC GITHUB REPO